krumbunny/glazemixup.com/src/manual/using/editwindow.md

 ## Editing a Mix

 Edit mode lets you change the mix's description and ingredients.
-Any changes you make are immediately remembered, you don't need to "save".
+Any changes you make are immediately remembered.

+The parts of the Edit window are:

 ![Editing a Mix](/images/EditLabeled.png)